owlCoder/prakse-bezbednog-razvoja-softvera/README.md

 ## Description

 "Practices for the development of secure software" is a project focused on implementing secure software development practices.
-This project aims to [briefly describe the project's goals, objectives, or what it intends to achieve in terms of secure software development].

 ## Table of Contents